Visit Us

 - September - November is cooler and provides enjoyable hikes with fewer biting insects.

-- December - March provides snow for a snowshoe hike and view trumpeter swans and eagles on refuge around wetlands.
+- December - March provides snow for a snowshoe hike and view trumpeter swans and eagles near wetlands.

 Activities

-There are many ways to enjoy your refuge!
-Visitors can enjoy more than 45 miles of trails on foot or by bicycle year round, find a multitude of birds and other wildlife to watch or photograph, shore fish for native Minnesota freshwater species, hunt in select areas of the refuge or take part in free educational programs about nature.
+There are many ways to enjoy the refuge!
+Visitors can explore more than 45 miles of trails on foot or by bicycle year-round, find a multitude of birds and other wildlife to watch or photograph, shore fish for native Minnesota freshwater species, hunt in select areas of the refuge or take part in free educational programs about nature.

 Trails